 How we can help

-Hacked Off works closely with victims of press abuse and intrusion, offering them support and advice on what steps to take when they find themselves at the centre of unwanted media attention.
+Hacked Off works closely with victims of press abuse and intrusion, offering them support, assistance and advice when they find themselves at the centre of unwanted media attention.

-We understand that trauma and bereavement can often be magnified by press intrusion and harassment.
+We understand that ill-health, trauma, tragedy and bereavement can often be magnified by press intrusion and harassment.

-If you would like advice on any of the below or to share your story with us confidentially, please contact us at email@example.com or call 020 3735 8844.
+If you would like advice or assistance on any of the below or wish to share your experience with us in confidence, please contact us via the form below or call 020 3735 8844.

 We always endeavour to respond to complainants as quickly as possible and we will handle your case with both sensitivity and confidentiality.

-1) An article and/or photos have been published about you which may have breached an editorial code
+1) An article and/or photos have been published about you (or others) which may have breached journalistic standards.

-If you believe this has happened, please contact us at firstname.lastname@example.org with a copy of, or link to, the offending article as well as a summary of what has happened.
+If you believe this has happened, please contact us via the form below, with a copy of, or link to, the offending article, as well as a summary of what has happened.

-Other publications may be members of IMPRESS, a regulator better equipped to effectively regulate publications, of the kind Leveson recommended.
+Other publications may be members of IMPRESS, a regulator better equipped to effectively regulate publications, as it is independent and complies fully with the criteria that Leveson recommended.
 A list of their members is published here.
 We can offer advice on their complaints process and further details for contacting them.

-2) You feel you are being harassed by a journalist
+2) You feel you are being harassed by one or more journalists

 Please feel free to contact us on 020 3735 8844 in these circumstances and we can help advise on the next steps depending on which body the newspaper is apparently regulated.